Lawstorant/boxflat/moza-protocol.md

 This sum includes the USB device serial endpoint (always 0x02), type (URB_BULK -> 0x03) and something(?)
 (0x08)

 ### Devices and commands
-This list of device ids and command data can be found in the [serial.yml](./data/serial.yml) file.
+The list of device ids and command data can be found in the [serial.yml](./data/serial.yml) file.

 #### Afterword
 This article needs some updates to variable length of command ids and USB packet length